پژوهشنامه حقوق اسلامی

 ∴ Research Hypothesis ∴

-It is hypothesised that the judiciary functioned as a decisive instrument of governance, such that:
+It is hypothesized that the judiciary functioned as a decisive instrument of governance, such that:

 ∴ Methodology & Framework, if Applicable ∴